Autonomous Systems Group

 Graduate Research Assistant

-I am Kushagra, a Ph.D. student in the Department of Electrical and Computer Engineering at UT Austin since 2023, and my research interests lie at the intersection of control, learning and games for robotics.
-Prior to starting graduate studies, I earned my B. Tech. in Mechanical Engineering from the Indian Institute of Technology Delhi in 2023.
-I am co-advised by Dr. Ufuk Topcu, Dr. David Fridovich-Keil and Dr. Sandeep Chinchali.
+Kushagra Gupta is a Ph.D. student in the Department of Electrical and Computer Engineering at UT Austin; his research interests lie at the intersection of control, learning and games for robotics.
+Prior to starting graduate studies, Kushagra earned his B. Tech. in Mechanical Engineering from the Indian Institute of Technology Delhi in 2023.
+He is co-advised by Dr. Ufuk Topcu, Dr. David Fridovich-Keil, and Dr. Sandeep Chinchali.

 Jaehan Im